Off-duty marijuana use can jeopardize your employment

 On December 6, 2018, recreational cannabis use became legal in the state of Michigan.
 But, there are still are restrictions.
 Marijuana can be possessed up to 10 ounces at home and 2.5 ounces away from home.
 It can be grown, but no more than 12 plants.
 It can be consumed, but only on private property, never publicly.

 How does this impact job seekers?
 While marijuana use is legal recreationally and medically, job seekers may still face a roadblock toward employment.
-If someone is unable to pass a drug test, that could prevent them from a career in several well-paying industries such as transportation and logistics, healthcare, and construction.
+If someone is unable to pass a drug test, that could prevent them from a career in several well-paying industries such as manufacturing, transportation and logistics, healthcare, and construction.

 Continue reading for more information on some of the potential barriers faced if someone consumes marijuana: